 The name means as much as “lime” and points to the typical loam and lime containing soil of the area.
 Around Arboretum, people make bricks from this kind of soil.

 The Arboretum Antsokay is located in southwestern Madagascar in the region of Atsimo-Andrefana.
 It is only 12 kilometers away from one of the largest cities of the south, Toliara (Tuléar).
-The road to the airport of Toliara is only six kilometers.
+The road to the airport in Toliara is only six kilometers.
 Several times a week, flights run from the capital Antananarivo to Toliara.
 The overland route via RN7 from Tana is more than 900 km long.
 Although the street is in good condition, you need two days for the ride.
 A gravel path of a few hundred meters leads directly from RN7 to Arboretum.

 Information about the Arboretum:

 In 1980, the Swiss man Herman Petignat bought the 0,04 km² sized area which was then almost barren.
 As a hobby botanist, he began to collect and cultivate plants in the South.
 Quickly it becomes much more than just pastime.
 Together with botany professor Werner Rauh from Heidelberg University, he descrived several unknown plants of Madagascar and successfully grew his project.
 The old Citroen 2CV, which was driven by Petignat all around Madagascar’s south during these times, can still be seen in Arboretum today.
 In the 1990ies, the collection became a botanical garden.
 This was the first time the public got access to all those plants, now called “Arboretum Antsokay”.
 Herman Petignat died in 2000.
 Since then, the Arboretum has been led by his son Andry who was born in Madagascar.